 Q. Who inspires you?

-A. Jack Canfield, Wayne Dyer, Gary Null, Joseph Murphy (author), Lynn Grabhorn (author), Dan Caro (drummer), Albert Einstein, Nikola Tesla.
+A. Jack Canfield, Wayne Dyer, Genevieve Behrend, Joseph Murphy, Lynn Grabhorn, Dan Caro (drummer), Albert Einstein, Nikola Tesla.
 Talented athletes with die-hard mental focus (Rafa Nadal, Michael Jordan, Andre Agassi, Tiger Woods).
-People living their dreams and fulfilling their purpose, people who never give up.
+People living their dreams and fulfilling their purpose, people who never, ever give up.